arturictus/sidekiq_alive/README.md

 A http server is started and on each requests validates that a liveness key is stored in Redis.
 If it is there means is working.

-A Sidekiq job is the responsable to storing this key.
-If Sidekiq stops processing jobs this key gets expired by Redis an consequently the http server will return a 500 error.
+A Sidekiq worker is the responsable to storing this key.
+If Sidekiq stops processing workers this key gets expired by Redis an consequently the http server will return a 500 error.

-This Job is responsible to requeue itself for the next liveness probe.
+This worker is responsible to requeue itself for the next liveness probe.

 Each instance in kubernetes will be checked based on `ENV` variable `HOSTNAME` (kubernetes sets this for each replica/pod).